trilix-gmbh/akeneo-events-api-bundle/README.md

 ### How it works

-* Some event(s) happens in Akeneo PIM.
-This triggers a mechanism to send those event(s) to a consumer
+Some event(s) happens in Akeneo PIM.
+This triggers a mechanism to send those event(s) as HTTP POST request to your Request URL.
-* Consumer receives a JSON payload which specifies event (the same data format like Akeneo PIM API uses)
-* Akeneo PIM Events API Bundle uses separate job to deliver events to consumer
+Each request contains event, with correspondent [event type](#Event-types-delivered-over-Events-API) presented in JSON format (see [example](#Example-of-*category_updated*-event)).

-* The sending of events happens in real-time
+Events API sends one request per one event, and sending of requests happens in real-time.

 ### Event types delivered over Events API